 - 1 cup basil, coarsely chopped plus additional for garnish

-- Cut the eggplant into 1/2 inch rounds, smear with salt, and let drain in a colander for 30 minutes.1 medium eggplant, 1 tablespoon salt
+- Cut the eggplant into one-half inch cubes, smear with salt, and let drain in a colander for 30 minutes.1 medium eggplant, 1 tablespoon salt

 - Preheat the oven to 400°F.

 - Meanwhile, start a pot of salted water to boil and cook the pasta to al dente.
 Drain and return it to the pasta pot.16 ounces penne

 - Also make the tomato sauce while the eggplants are cooking.
-In a large sauce or saute pan with a lid, heat 1 tbsp of olive oil over medium-low heat.
+In a large sauce or saute pan with a lid, heat the remaining tablespoon of olive oil over medium-low heat.
 Add the onion and carrot and saute until softened.3 tablespoons olive oil, ½ medium onion, finely chopped, 1 carrot, finely chopped

-- Add the tomatoes and sugar cover.
+- Add the tomatoes, wine or vermouth, and sugar and cover.
 Bring the tomato sauce to a simmer, stirring occasionally to break up the tomatoes.28 ounces canned whole tomatoes, ½ teaspoon granulated sugar, 1 tablespoon white or red wine or dry vermouth

-- Turn the mixture out into a 9"x13" pyrex or other baking dish, top with Parmesan cheese, and bake for 20-25 minutes, until the dish is bubbling and the Parmesan has browned.2 ounces Parmesan, grated
+- Turn the mixture out into a 9 by 13 inch pyrex pan or other baking dish, top with Parmesan cheese, and bake for 20 to 25 minutes, until the dish is bubbling and the Parmesan has browned.2 ounces Parmesan, grated

 - Garnish with the reserved basil and serve hot!1 cup basil, coarsely chopped

 This penne pasta bake was first posted on March 25, 2021.
 It was last updated for clarity and step-by-step photos August 29, 2023.